 Synthesizers have been being used in live music ever since they were created in the 1970s.
 Over the years I have picked up my fair share of synths and have had the pleasure of touring with them as well.
-In this post, we’re going to break down the hardware synthesizer and get into which ones are best for live shows.
-I will break down the popular synths that bands are using as well as why they are using them.
+In this post, we’re going to break down the hardware synthesizer get into which synths are the best and worthy to check out in 2022.

 The best synthesizer for live performance is going to be a synthesizer that is light-weight, easy to program, has a lot of pre-sets and of course sounds good.
 You want to have a synth that is versatile and can cover leads as well as cover the low-end.

 Note: If you’re looking to spend a little less, check out this guide on the best synthesizers under $500 here.

 |Budget||Roland JD XI||

 |Alternative||Behringer VC 340||

 I have been touring for about 6 years now and I always bring a hardware synthesizer with me on tour.
 I have recently switched over to using MIDI controllers, but I love having a hardware synth with me as well.